Nitsorn/streamlabs-fe-takehome/README.md

 - Do you feel like this assignment has an appropriate level of difficulty?
 ```

+## Questions

+Please email us if you have any questions along the way.
+We will try our best to help guide you through any confusions.
+Feel free to make assumptions and document them as you go as well.

 ## Submission

 Please push your code to your github as a public repo and email [andy@streamlabs](mailto:andy@streamlabs.com) and [oat@streamlabs](mailto:oat@streamlabs.com) with link to your repo.
 Once we have received and reviewed your assignment, we will get back to you.